 The Need for more Male Mentors

-Some reasons why more men are needed would include:
+Some reasons why more men are needed in youth mentoring programs would include:

 - There is a shortage of male teachers in our schools, so students are looking for male role models.

 - Many young people are coming from homes where there is an absence of a positive father or male role model for any number of reasons.
 Male mentors will help to bridge this gap.

 - Male mentors are needed to share their work experiences, knowledge and skills if we want to build a competent and skilled work force.